dvdstelt/weblog/_posts/2020-07-16-priority-queues-why-you-dont-need-them.md

 ## Three examples

-In a series of 3 follow-up articles I will show several ways how to <s>deal with priority queues</s> manage message priority.
+In a series of 3 follow-up articles, I will show several ways how to <s>deal with priority queues</s> and manage message priority.
 * [Sender decides](https://bloggingabout-linux.azurewebsites.net/2020/07/18/priority-queues-sender-decides/)
 In this sample, the sender of the messages decides where a command should go.
 It thus has knowledge of the different customer types.
 * [Publishing messages, sender decoupled](https://bloggingabout-linux.azurewebsites.net/2020/07/23/priority-queues-publishing/)